-If the anode rod show signs of either or both it should be replaced.
+If the anode rod show signs of either or both, it should be replaced.

-NOTE: Whether re-installing or replacing the anode rod, check for any leaks and immediately correct if found.
+Note: Whether re-installing or replacing the anode rod, check for any leaks and immediately correct if found.

-In replacing the anode:
+To replace the anode:

-- 1. Turn off gas supply to the water heater. - 2.
-Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - 3.
-Drain approximately 5 gallons of water from tank (Refer to "Draining and Flushing" for proper procedures).
+- Turn off gas and electric supply to the water heater. - Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - Drain approximately 5 gallons of water from tank.
+See Draining and Flushing (page 55) for the procedure.
 Close drain valve. - 4.
-Remove old anode rod. - 5.
-Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - 6.
-Turn on water supply and open nearby hot water faucet to purge air from water system.
-Check for any leaks and immediately correct any if found.

-Restart the water heater as directed.
+Remove old anode rod. - Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - Turn on water supply and open a nearby hot water faucet to purge air from water system.
+Check for any leaks and immediately correct any if found. - Restart the water heater as directed in this manual.

+Figure 46.
 Anode Rod Depletion